Drowning Pool: Sinner, death of Dave Williams, and Desensitized (2001–2005)

 Drowning Pool rose to fame with their debut album and played at the Ozzfest in 2001.
 Their 2001 debut album Sinner was certified platinum within six weeks.
 A number of songs from the album were featured at various WWE events that year, and three tracks would be included on the soundtrack for the Funimation dub of Dragon Ball Z: Cooler's Revenge in early 2002.
+The album featured "Bodies," which would become the band's most popular song.

 On August 14 that year, Dave Williams was found dead inside his tour bus.
-He died from an undiagnosed heart condition, now known to be cardiomyopathy.
+He died from an undiagnosed heart condition, now known to be hypertrophic cardiomyopathy.
 When asked if the band had any unreleased songs, according to a 2002 Blabbermouth article, drummer Mike Luce replied that "only 3-4 songs were done, including one called "Heroes," which is a tribute to dead rock musicians such as Layne Staley.
 I don't know if we will ever release them."

 In 2003, Jason 'Gong' Jones replaced Williams as Drowning Pool's vocalist and the band released the album Desensitized in 2004.
-Despite the success of the album's lead single, "Step Up," the album was not nearly as successful as Sinner, and it was publicly announced on June 14, 2005, that Jones had departed from the band, due to "irreconcilable differences".
+Despite the success of the album's lead single, "Step Up", the album was not nearly as successful as Sinner, and it was publicly announced on June 14, 2005, that Jones had departed from the band, due to "irreconcilable differences".